chansiky/io_mapbox_c/README.md

 asdf install
 ```

-start the server:
+build the bundle and start the server:
 ```
-yarn start
+npm run start
 ```

-listen for the server on localhost:4000
+listen for the server on localhost:1000